6th Grade Bridge Family Resources

 Q. Do you provide transportation for students?

 A. Yes!
-We partner with Twin Cities German Immersion School to provide families with bussing.
+We provide elementary families with bussing and adolescent families with Metro Transit passes.
 To read more about transportation, click here.

 Q. How can I contact my student's guides?